Changes to the Workforce Incentive Program (WIP) – Doctor Stream from 1 January 2024 for non-vocationally registered doctors

 - Category 7: Cleft lip and cleft palate services.

-Telehealth services within these categories are generally included.
+Telehealth services within these categories are generally eligible under the WIP Doctor Stream, except for some specialist items.

 Eligible services are based on the doctor’s physical practice location or outreach location, not the patient location.